 Financial regulations may also entail a higher overall compliance burden that in turn may affect SME lending.
 SMEs are considered to be more reliant on "relationship lending", whereby lending decisions are based on soft information collected by loan officers at the local bank branch.
 Smaller banks may be better suited at collecting soft information by virtue of their more flat or decentralised organisational structure.
 Higher, regulatory-induced compliance burdens, if they are at least in part unrelated to loan size, may make smaller loans less attractive for every lender.
 This might affect smaller banks relatively more and incentivise them to focus on larger loans, which may in turn affect the availability of "relationship lending", particularly in those jurisdictions where SMEs rely predominantly on those banks.
 On the other hand, large banks are the main providers of SME lending in most jurisdictions (see section 2), and some "relationship lending" could be carried out by their local branches.
-The impact on SME lending may ultimately depend on the structure of the local banking market.
+The impact on SME lending may ultimately depend on the structure of the local banking market and any structural changes that may affect the competitiveness of different providers.